easypanel-io/website/docs/04-templates/wg-easy/index.md

 ## Description

-You have found the easiest way to install & manage WireGuard on any Linux host!
+You have found the easiest way to install &amp; manage WireGuard on any Linux host!

 ## Links